Bob and Alf Pearson: Post-war years

 During 1953, the Pearsons were regulars in The Pleasure Boat, a Light Programme series which also starred Anne Shelton and Julie Andrews.
 They were later joined by future Doctor Who star Jon Pertwee heading the cast.
 In the early 1950s, they continued to make regular appearances on radio shows such as Blackpool Night, The Frankie Howerd Show, Midday Music-Hall, Workers' Playtime and Variety Playhouse.
 There were also a number of BBC Television broadcasts: in 1955 and 1956 they starred in two one-off programmes in which they sung songs written by members of the public.
 With the dawn of rock and roll in the mid-1950s, their work dried up.
 However, they remained active as performers, and from 1958 to 1960 they had a regular slot on Join in and Sing, in which they were heard "singing songs you all know" on the Light Programme.

 The Pearsons' association with the Light Programme continued into the 1960s, via appearances on shows such as Music Hall and A Night at the Music Hall.
 In 1966, they featured on Looking High, High, High, a series hosted by Bryan Johnson, named after his Eurovision entry.
 The same year, they appeared as guests on the BBC's long-running Desert Island Discs radio series.
 In 1969, the duo took part in the official opening night of colour television on ITV, when they performed on Frost on Saturday.

-In the 1970s, the Pearsons were amongst the stars of Those Golden Years of Music Hall, a variety show at Eastbourne.
-Alongside a varying cast which included Elsie and Doris Waters, fellow Sunderland performer Nat Jackley, Walter Landauer, Leslie Sarony and Lester Ferguson, it did five summer seasons in the seaside resort.
+In the 1970s, the Pearsons were amongst the stars of Those Golden Years of Music Hall, a nostalgic variety show at Eastbourne.
+Alongside a varying cast which included Elsie and Doris Waters, fellow Sunderland performer Nat Jackley, Margery Manners, Walter Landauer of Rawicz and Landauer, Leslie Sarony and Lester Ferguson, it did five summer seasons in the seaside resort.
 The show also toured at the end of each season, reaching South Africa, Rhodesia, New Zealand and Canada.